-With this system you press a button and he knows if you have a headache.
-I think hearing people may want to use this system as well ... get the right medication.
+"With this system you press a button and he knows if you have a headache.
+I think hearing people may want to use this system as well... get the right medication."

 The trials conclusively showed the usefulness of the approach and Deaf participants expressed a desire to use the application on a mobile phone.
-A mobile prototype was built on Symbian to allow a Deaf person using SASL to tell a hearing doctor how s/he is feeling and provided a way for the doctor to respond [23].
+A mobile prototype was built on Symbian to allow a Deaf person using SASL to tell a hearing doctor how s/he is feeling and provided a way for the doctor to respond [21].
 The prototype embedded SASL videos inside XHTML pages using Adobe Flash.
 The prototype asked medical questions using SASL videos, organized to identify a medical problem.
 The answers to the questions were then displayed in English on the phone and shown to the doctor.
 It was envisaged that a content authoring tool could be used to populate the prototype in a context free manner allowing for plug and play scenarios such as a doctor's consultation, Department of Home Affairs or police station.

 Results indicated that most of the Deaf people found the system user friendly, with acceptable levels of sign language clarity and security of private information.
 They reported that they would consider using the system in real life.
 However, it became clear that the two-way communication between doctor and patient had too many open-ended possibilities that our system could not support with pre-recorded videos.
-Together with our Deaf co-designers, we re-focussed the work toward a more limited domain scenario, namely pharmacy dispensing.
+Together with our Deaf co-designers, we re-focussed the work toward a more limited domain scenario, e.g. pharmacy dispensing.

-4.2 Pharmacy dispensing
+4.2 Pharmacy Dispensing

-The re-focus resulted in the design of a communication tool for a simpler dialogue tree in the pharmacy context [24].
-An industrial design engineer combined Vision in Product Design [25] and traditional human-centred techniques to design a feasible communication tool for a Deaf person to use at the pharmacy.
+The re-focus resulted in the design of a communication tool for a simpler dialogue tree in the pharmacy context [22].
+An industrial design engineer combined Vision in Product Design [23] and traditional human-centred techniques to design a feasible communication tool for a Deaf person to use at the pharmacy.
 Interviews, storyboards, and role play were the main techniques used to unfold the users' needs and wishes.
-The investigation revealed that Deaf patients need to understand their medication requirements as prescribed by the doctor and dispensed by the pharmacist clearly.
-This is a challenge as many Deaf people are functionally illiterate [26].
+The investigation revealed that Deaf patients clearly need to understand their medication requirements prescribed by the doctor and dispensed by the pharmacist.
+This is a challenge as many Deaf people are functionally illiterate [24].
 SignSupport was re-designed to serve as a portable SASL interpreter of a limited communication scenario where a Deaf patient communicates with a pharmacist independently.
 This included medical instruction, warnings, recommendations and usage information.
-The tool effectively translates medicine instruction given in English text to South African Sign Language videos, which are relayed to a Deaf user on a mobile phone.
+The evaluation of SignSupport design by both Deaf people and pharmacists, in assisting communication was promising and the recommendation was to implement the design for clinical trials.

-A multi-disciplinary collaboration resulted in the iterative development of a mobile communication tool to support a Deaf person in understanding usage directions for medication dispensed at a pharmacy [27].
-This collaboration improved usability and correctness of the user interface [28].
+A multi-disciplinary collaboration resulted in the iterative development of a mobile communication tool to support a Deaf person in understanding usage directions for medication dispensed at a pharmacy [25].
+This collaboration improved usability and correctness of the user interface [26].
+The tool translates medicine instruction given in English text to South African Sign Language videos, which are relayed to a Deaf user on a mobile phone.
 Communication between pharmacists and Deaf patients were studied to extract relevant exchanges between the two users.
 We incorporated the common elements of these dialogues to represent content in a verifiable manner to ensure that the mobile tool relays the correct information to the Deaf user.
+Instructions are made available for a Deaf patient in sign language videos.

-Figure 4: Mock-up of a hospital pharmacy used to testing the pharmacy SignSupport.
+Figure 4: Mock-up of a Hospital Pharmacy used for testing the Pharmacy SignSupport.
 Staffed by pharmacy students and with Deaf users from DCCT.